williamalu/overtones/README.md

 ```
 sudo apt-get install python-matplotlib
 ```
-If you are not in Ununtu, or have problems with the download, further download instructions can be found on [matplotlib.org](http://matplotlib.org/users/installing.html).
+If you are not in Ubuntu, or have problems with the download, further download instructions can be found on [matplotlib.org](http://matplotlib.org/users/installing.html).

 **Running Overtones**